Russell Davies: Broadcasting

-In 1988, Davies was the presenter of a 12-part BBC radio series Radio Fun chronicling the history of comedy on the radio from the thirties to the present day.
-The series was repeated from 2007 to 2010 on BBC Radio 7 (now BBC Radio 4 Extra).
+During the 1980s, Davies appeared regularly on television presenting Saturday Review for BBC2.
+In 1988, he presented Radio Fun, a 12-part BBC radio series chronicling the history of radio comedy from the 1930s to the 1980s (repeated on BBC Radio 7 / BBC Radio 4 Extra from 2007 to 2010).

-Davies is a jazz trombonist and has presented television and radio documentaries on jazz, including in 1999 a year-long history for BBC Radio 3, Jazz Century.
-He has written and presented other radio programmes including BBC Radio 4's series Word of Mouth (winner of the 1996 European Radio, ONDAS prize), and a series on Radio 2 about songwriters Rodgers and Hart, Legends of Light Music.
-In 2003, Russell Davies wrote and presented Quest for Perfection, a film about jazz clarinetist and bandleader Artie Shaw, for BBC Four and produced by John Warburton (shortlisted for the 2004 Grierson Award).
-His documentary on the life of the cartoonist Ronald Searle was shown on the BBC in 2006.
+Davies is an accomplished jazz trombonist and has written and presented numerous documentaries on jazz and popular song.
+In 1999, he presented Jazz Century, a year-long weekly history of the genre for BBC Radio 3.
+He wrote and hosted the BBC Radio 4 language series Word of Mouth (which won the European Radio Premios ONDAS prize in 1996), as well as Legends of Light Music, a BBC Radio 2 series examining the songwriting partnership of Rodgers and Hart.
+On television, he wrote and presented the 2003 BBC Four documentary film Quest for Perfection, exploring the life of bandleader and clarinetist Artie Shaw (produced by John Warburton and shortlisted for the 2004 Grierson Award), followed by a 2006 BBC documentary on the cartoonist Ronald Searle.